wilbyang/MoonMail/README.md

     sls endpoint deploy

+## Questions?
+Please pose your questions in [StackOverflow by tagging them with: moonmail](http://stackoverflow.com/tags/moonmail).

 ## Contributing Guidelines
 Contributions are always welcome!
 If you'd like to collaborate with us, take into account that: